Sunday Lunch Simple Pork Roast

-Once hot add a few cubes of butter, add the pumpkin, the remaining butter (in between the pumpkin) sprinkle the sugar and add the cinnamon sticks.
-Cover with tight-fitting lid and turn stove to lowest setting until pumpkin soft.
+Once hot add a few cubes of butter, add the pumpkin, the remaining butter (in between the pumpkin) sprinkle the sugar, and add the cinnamon sticks.
+Cover with a tight-fitting lid and turn the stove to the lowest setting until the pumpkin is soft.

 NEVER add water to pumpkin as it contains a lot of water that it releases during cooking.